MahmoudAlaa22/flutter-animation-CV-Readme-fle/README.md

 # Flutter Animation CV 📝

-"Bring your resume to life with our Flutter Animation CV app - showcasing your skills and qualifications in a dynamic and engaging way."❤️
+"Bring your resume to life with our Flutter Animation CV app/website - showcasing your skills and qualifications in a dynamic and engaging way.."❤️

 ![](https://user-images.githubusercontent.com/60518534/212568723-cdcd65a3-1217-421e-897c-7e628282eb42.gif))